Admission Qualifications - Academic and Technical Standards

 Academic standards refer to acceptable demonstrations of competency in various disciplines, before matriculation and after, as judged by faculty members, examinations, and other measurements of performance.

-For detailed information about academic standards, refer to the Student Handbook.
+For detailed information about academic standards, refer to the University Student Handbook.

 A student must possess the following abilities, with or without reasonable accommodation, for completion of the professional certificate program and AAS degree in massage therapy: